sa3664/Group3_TrainTicketingSystem/README.md

 6. __Path__ - A path describes how a customer would actually get from stop A to B. So (at a minimum) a path would include a departure date and time, a set of trips, and a set of connections.

-Below are the terms that are yet to eb implemented in our system :

-7. __Ticket__(#TO BE IMPLEMENTED) - A ticket is what a customer uses to board the train.
+7. __Ticket__ - A ticket is what a customer uses to board the train.
 A customer may require many tickets if their path has many trips.

-8. __Reservation__(#TO BE IMPLEMENTED) - A reservation is what a customer actually pays for.
+8. __Reservation__- A reservation is what a customer actually pays for.
 It may include many tickets for many people.

 ## Integration